AARP Hearing Center

 “The simple fact is that auto IRAs work,” says David John, a senior policy adviser with the AARP Public Policy Institute and a pioneer in developing automatic IRAs.
 “They are easy for both employers and employees to set up and use.
 Thanks to the state programs, a million predominantly low-to-moderate income workers can use payroll deductions to build a better future.”

-Seventeen states have enacted auto-IRA programs; 11 are up and running, and two more are set to start in 2025.
-Most of the rest are slated to launch in the next few years.
+Seventeen states have enacted auto-IRA programs; 15 are up and running, and the other two are scheduled to start in 2026 and 2027.
 Although they differ in detail, auto-IRA programs are similarly structured state-to-state:

 - Participating employers pay no costs and are generally responsible only for ensuring workers can join and payroll deductions are processed.
 They do not make matching contributions.
 They cannot terminate an in-house retirement plan for the purpose of switching to a state program.